PythonCharmers/python-future/docs/source/bytes_object.rst

     assert repr(b) == "b'ABCD'"
     assert b.split(b'b') == [b'A', b'CD']

-Currently the easiest way to ensure identical use of byte-strings in a Py3/2 codebase is to wrap all byte-string literals ``b'...'`` in a :func:`~bytes` call, as follows::
+Currently the easiest way to ensure identical behaviour of byte-strings in a Py3/2 codebase is to wrap all byte-string literals ``b'...'`` in a :func:`~bytes` call, as follows::